NaveenB2004/SDH/README.md

   feel lazy to read docs (not recommended), here [some example codes](src/test/java) for you!
 - Please refer the [developer guids](Docs/Dev/README.md) to know how developers are going to smile (or maybe laugh at me) 😁.

+## Contributions

+Hey, feel free to fork and open pull requests to this repo!
+Let's make it better!

+## Issues

+Any issue?
+Feel free to slap me [here!](https://github.com/NaveenB2004/SocketDataHandler/issues)

 ## License